A module-theoretic interpretation of quantum expansion formula

 \section{CLUSTER EXPANSION FORMULA}

-In this section, we recall in \cite{10.1007/s11511-008-0030-7} the cluster algebra coming from an unpunctured surface $(S,M)$.
-Given a triangulation $\Gamma$ of surface, let $B(\Gamma)$ denote the matrix associated with the quiver $Q(\Gamma)$.
+In this section, we recall from \cite{10.1007/s11511-008-0030-7} the cluster algebra coming from an unpunctured surface $(S,M)$.
+Given a triangulation $\Gamma$ of a surface, let $B(\Gamma)$ denote the matrix associated with the quiver $Q(\Gamma)$.
 That is, $B(\Gamma)=(b_{ij})$ is an $n\times n$ matrix where:

 We say that a quantum cluster algebra $\mathcal{A}_q$ is coming from $(S,M)$ if there exists a triangulation $\Gamma$ such that $B(\Gamma)$ is the principal part of the matrix of a seed of $\mathcal{A}_q$.
 We let $\mathcal{A}_q(S,M)$ denote the quantum cluster algebra coming from $(S,M)$.
-Snake graph is a significant tool in \cite{MUSIKER20112241} to prove the positivity of the cluster algebra from surface and in \cite{Huang2021AnEF} for quantum version.
+The snake graph is a significant tool in \cite{MUSIKER20112241} to prove positivity for cluster algebras from surfaces, and in \cite{Huang2021AnEF} for the quantum version.
 Here we recall the key result in their paper.